OmkarArote/workshop-todo-native-mobile/README.md

 expo register
 ```

-Open https://expo.dev/signup in a new tab.
+Open https://expo.dev/signup **in a new tab**.

-If you already have an account:
+_Note, when using GitPod the preview pane will not display this properly.
+You must click the "open in a new window" button in the very top right of the preview pane._

 ```bash
 expo login